Auties00/Cobalt/README.md

   ```
 to connect to Whatsapp.
 Remember to handle the result using, for example, `join` to await the connection's result.
-If you want the current thread to wait for the connection to be closed, use `awaitDisconnection`.

 ### How to close a connection